 The California Environmental Quality Act (CEQA) requires environmental review for certain actions.
 This rulemaking project consists of amending the District's fee rule to adequately recover the costs for service.
-If the proposed amendments are approved at the May 16, 2024 meeting, a CEQA determination will be made at that time.
-It is expected that pursuant to \$15378(b)(4) of the State CEQA Guidelines, the action is "not a project" under CEQA because it is a government fiscal activity which does not involve any commitment to any specific project that may result in a potentially significant effect on the environment.
+Pursuant to §15378(b)(4) of the State CEQA Guidelines, the action is "not a project" under CEQA because it is a government fiscal activity which does not involve any commitment to any specific project that may result in a potentially significant effect on the environment.